 Spotted Again on Bowery and 1st Street

-Just this past weekend, I was exiting the L Train at 14th street and First Avenue when a women ascending the stairs in front of me decided that the smartest choice to make at the moment was to hold everyone up so she could check her FaceBook/ Texts/ Instagram/ Twitter/ Email before she got above ground instead of making it her priority to get the fuck out of the subway, like a normal person.
+Just this past weekend, I was exiting the L Train at 14th street and First Avenue when a women ascending the stairs in front of me decided that the smartest choice to make at the moment was open her phone and hold everyone up so she could check her FaceBook/ Texts/ Instagram/ Twitter/ Emailbefore she got above ground, instead of making it her priority to get the fuck out of the subway, like a normal person.
 While I’ll admit to entertaining brief fantasies of her tripping and smashing her stupid face on the concrete, as I stepped over her fallen body while she spit out mouthfuls of blood and teeth, that didn’t happen.
 And that’s probably fortunate, because it would have been a real tragedy if she had taken out an innocent bystander on her way to the ground.

 Life Underground is the name of a series of whimsical bronze sculptures by artist Tom Otterness, which have inhabited the 8th Avenue and 14th Street Subway Station since 2001.
 The sculptures can be found all along the platforms for the A, C and E Trains and also the L Train, as well as literally all over the station.
 This sculpture of an anthropomorphic pay telephone is installed on one side of a support beam on the Uptown A, C and E platform.